kuzzleio/kuzzle/doc/1/plugins/guides/strategies/overview/index.md

 ### statically register strategies

 Plugins can declare a `strategies` object which contain authentication strategies to register.
-Each key of this object is the name of the strategy to register dans the value is the strategy object containing `config` and `methods` properties.
+Each key of this object is the name of the strategy to register and the value is the strategy object containing `config` and `methods` properties.

 For example, to register a strategy named `local` with the `Local` authenticator:
 ```js